daraghhollman/JUPT/docs/source/basicConfig.md

 # Basic Configuration

 The config options for JUPT are contained in two separate files.
-One *static* file which is used for configuring paths (**directory_config.ini**).
-And one *dynamic* file which is used to define the plotting settings for each output.
+One *static* file which is used for configuring paths (`directory_config.ini`).
+And one *dynamic* file which is used to define the plotting settings for each output (`default_config.ini`).

+We describe the first as *static*, meaning that this file will not be changing from plot to plot; And the second as *dynamic*, as for each plot created, you should create a copy of `default_config.ini`, and customise it for that plot specifically.

+This *dynamic* config file is what is passed as an argument to the tool, as descibed in the [usage](usage) section.

 ## directory_config.ini